-We are deeply concerned that the current approach to these hearings are not sufficient to fulfill the Inquiry’s mandate to investigate the systemic, root causes of the violence, and we have written the Chief Commissioner to express our concerns.
+We have been deeply concerned that the current approach to these hearings are not sufficient to fulfill the Inquiry’s mandate to investigate the systemic, root causes of the violence, and we wrote the Chief Commissioner to express our concerns.
 We also supported the commissioners’ call for an extension of time for the Inquiry, by calling on the government to grant the extension.
 Our involvement in the Inquiry is not an endorsement of the process, but rather, an indication of our commitment to making this process as meaningful as possible.

 West Coast LEAF also submitted both oral and written closing submissions, including key recommendations for change.

 Watch our oral closing submissions (at 48:52) – National Inquiry